If you’re confused about refractors vs reflectors this article covers the ins and outs of these different telescopes

 Are refactors better than reflectors?

-Is a refractor telescope better then a reflector?
-In some respects they are.
+In some respects a refractor telescope is better then a reflector.
 With the same aperture size, they give brighter and higher resolution images.
-Thus, you should get sharper images of stars and better contrast images of planets for the size.

 They are good for viewing the planets and the moon.
 But also double for terrestrial viewing.

 Why are reflectors better than refractors?

-Reflectors collect more light than refractors.
-Reflectors are better for viewing deep sky objects such as galaxies.
+Reflectors can be built to gather more light than refractors.
+They are better suited for viewing deep sky objects, such as galaxies and are more versatile.